latent-to/developer-docs/docs/resources/glossary.md

 ### Root Proportion

-A per-subnet metric that determines the ratio of dividends to stakers on Subnet Zero that are emitted in TAO or in the subnet's alpha token.
-Root proportion is calculated based on the relative weight of TAO staked in the root subnet compared to the total issuance for that specific subnet's alpha token.
+For a given subnet, the relative weight of TAO staked to validators on that subnet through staking to the Root Subnet (rather than directly to the subnet).
+Mathematically it is the ratio of stake on Root to the total issuance of the subnet's alpha token.

 **Properties:**